splunk/splunk-ansible/docs/advanced/default.yml.spec.md

     * Determine the secret used to configure search head clustering.
 This is REQUIRED when setting up search head clustering.
 This is pass4SymmKey in the `[shclustering]` stanza of server.conf.
     * Default: null

+    deployer_push_mode: <str>
+    * Change the strategy used by the deployer when bundling apps and distributing them across the search head cluster.
+The acceptable modes are: full, local_only, default_only, and merge_to_default (merge_to_default is the default unless otherwise specified).
+    * For more information, please see: https://docs.splunk.com/Documentation/Splunk/latest/DistSearch/PropagateSHCconfigurationchanges#Set_the_deployer_push_mode
+    * Default: null

   dfs:
     enable: <bool>
     * Enable Data Fabric Search (DFS)